 The SA must determine whether each SFA with more than one school performs no less than one on‐site review of the National School Lunch Program counting and claiming system in use in each school under its jurisdiction by February 1 of each year.
 Necessary follow up is required for non-compliance findings during these internal monitoring reviews

-New!
-Beginning in SY 2016-17, on-site monitoring is now also required for the School Breakfast Program (SBP).
+On-site monitoring is required for the School Breakfast Program (SBP).
 A minimum of 50% of schools participating in the SBP must be monitored annually by February 1, with each school operating the SBP being monitored at least once every two years.